Quality Education in the Benedictine Tradition

 Mallory is in the PhD program in Bioinformatics at the University of Michigan, studying RNA in the worm C. elegans in the Kim lab.

 Mary obtained her Master's Degree in Biomedical Informatics from Columbia University in 2012.
-She is currently a research associate working with Dr. Weng in the Biomedical Informatics department at Columbia on clinical and translational informatics.
+She is currently a PhD student in the Biomedical Informatics department at Columbia.

 Kim is currently a PhD student in the Ecology, Evolution, and Conservation Biology program at the University of Hawaii.